fico-ita/fico-ita.github.io/content/fico.en.md

 author: "Fico"
 ---

-Created in 2023 by professors od the Division of Computer Science at the Instituto Tecnológico de Aeronáutica (ITA), FICO-ITA is a multidisciplinary interest group in Computational Finance operating within the ITA.
+Created in 2023 by professors od the Division of Computer Science at the Instituto Tecnológico de Aeronáutica (ITA), FICO is a multidisciplinary interest group in Computational Finance operating within the ITA.
 We teach, research and provide outsourcing services focused on computational methods for the management of systematic and quantitative investments.

 ## Mission, vision and values